TomasBoda/audio-visualiser/README.md

    2. on MacOS, open terminal and run `./run/macos.sh`
    3. on Linux, open terminal and run `./run/linux.sh`
 4. After the build is complete, the application will start automatically

+## Not implemented yet
+The following is not implemented yet:

+- build script for Linux systems (`./run/linux.sh`) - soon to be implemented and tested